Despite droughts, recession and natural disasters, California’s urban population continues to grow.

 - Landscape water conservation programs

 Urban water agencies also are required to develop water shortage contingency plans to prepare for drought or other natural disasters that cause water shortages.
-With funding from state and federal agencies, the California Water Efficiency Partnership (formerly the California Urban Water Conservation Council) built a database-backed website for best management practices to help measure water conservation.
+With funding from state and federal agencies, the California Water Efficiency Partnership built a website featuring best management practices to help measure water conservation.